jebitok-dev/1-Jebitok-techincal-writing-blog/cm9pv4sgn000d09jrcd0a1yhh.md

 ---

-This article will cover the [Net Sec Challenge](https://tryhackme.com/room/netsecchallenge) write-up under the Web Fundamentals on THM.
+This article will cover the [Net Sec Challenge](https://tryhackme.com/room/netsecchallenge) write-up under the **Jr Penetration Tester** on THM.

 ## Introduction